ReDI-School/js-berlin-2021-spring/lesson16.md

 ### Loops: cake recipe

-We put an empty bowl on a scale and we keep our ingredients ready.
+We take an empty bowl and keep our ingredients ready.

-We need 175g of flour.
+We need 5 cups of flour.

 1. What's the action that we need to repeat?
 1. For how long do we need to repeat it?